BlueBrain/spack-packages/README.md

 #### Mac OS X ###
 We can build entire software stack including `CMake`, `GCC`, `LLVM`, `MPI` (`MPICH` or `OpenMPI`) with Spack on our laptop.
 But for the development purpose, most of the time, we don't want to build these packages from source as they take long time to build.
-In this case it is goood idea to use `Homebrew` or `Macport` to install these pakages.
+In this case it is good idea to use `Homebrew` or `Macport` to install these packages.
 Note that you can skip installing packages from `Homebrew` if you want to install everything from source with Spack.
 But then you will end up building lots of dependencies.

 So lets start installing common packages that we need: